Harmonic currents and voltages can harmonic currents and voltages can have various strengths.

-An integral step to harmonic analysis is to prepare and model data.
+An integral step in harmonic analysis is to prepare and model data.
 It will depend on the system device, but here are some tips:

-- If there is power grid data, make sure the utility is the source.
+- If there is power grid data, ensure the utility is the source.

 - For load data, get it from any tests and the load nameplate.